jflamy/owlcms4/docs/PublicResults_Local.md

 1. Connect the `publicresults` laptop to the secondary router.

 2. Connect the secondary router to the primary router.
 The primary router will give the secondary router an address on the primary network.

 3. Make sure you know the administrative password of your secondary router, and that you know its IP address (typically, new routers are 192.164.0.1, or 10.0.0.1).
 Make sure that you can reach it from the publicresults laptop.
 In this example, the address of the secondary router is 192.164.4.1, so we connect to it using http://192.164.4.1

-   - We can see that the primary network address of the router is is 10.0.0.234 .
+   - We see that the primary router gave the secondary an address 10.0.0.234 .
 We will need this address later.
-In our diagram, all the machines on the left-hand side see the secondary router using its 10.0.0.234 address.
+In our diagram, all the machines on the left-hand side cannot see the right-hand side.
+All they see is the secondary router using the 10.0.0.234 address.
-   - But the secondary router is a double-agent.
-Coming from the right-hand side, it is known as 192.168.4.1 (this is setup by the router itself, typically in the LAN settings).
-The right-hand side of the diagram is a private network where all addresses start with 192.168.4
+   - The secondary router is a double-agent.
+It has addresses on both networks.
+Coming from the right-hand side, it is known as 192.168.4.1 (see the purple box below).
+This is because the secondary router is actually the boss on the right-hand side.
+It was configured to use 192.168.4 as its network, so all machines on the right-hand side get addresses that start with 192.168.4.

    ![01_wanAddress](img/PublicResults/LocalPublicResults/01_wanAddress.png)